OmarNaru1110/coredns-ainaa/README.md

 Notes
 - Configure Redis and DynamoDB connection settings in the plugin's configuration (see source files for available flags and environment variables).
 - Put `ainaa` early in your plugin list so it can make filtering decisions before other plugins respond.

-License and Contributions
-See the repository for license information and contribution guidelines.